 While generalised joint hypermobility is quite common, heightened flexibility is both a blessing and a curse.
 Most gymnasts and ballet dancers, for example, possess a degree of hypermobility.
 However, they also have the conditioning, strength, and muscle control to harness their hypermobility effectively.
 An extended range of movement also lends itself to athletic excellence.

-On the other hand, for many individuals without sufficient conditioning and fitness levels, GJH can cause injury and pain – particularly in the lower back, knee, and pelvis.
-The lack of stability in the joints raises susceptibility to injury.
+On the other hand, for many individuals without sufficient conditioning and fitness levels, GJH causes injury and pain.
+In particular, the lower back, knee, and pelvis.
+The lack of stability in the joints increases injury risk.

-Alongside the risk of joint instability, an extended range of movement can cause biomechanic flaws (such as uneven gait, or uneven distribution of weight during movement).
-Furthermore, heightened joint flexibility without sufficient muscle flexibility range can cause strains and inflammation to the muscles and ligaments.
+Alongside the risk of joint instability, an extended range of movement causes biomechanical flaws.
+For example uneven gait, or uneven distribution of weight during movement.
+Increased joint mobility without sufficient muscle flexibility causes muscle strains and tendon inflammation.

 A study by Leeds Metropolitan University found that hypermobile footballers had a significantly higher risk of injury than their less flexible teammates.
 Studying a Premier League team, researchers found that players identified as hypermobile by using the Beighton Score were more susceptible to injury in training and matches than their teammates scoring an average mobility range.

 Exercises such as Pilates and yoga help to develop muscle control, posture, and flexibility, and are excellent choices for hypermobile individuals.
 Pilates focuses upon control and muscle strengthening – particularly the strengthening of the core (lower abominable muscles) which are vital to maintaining a correct posture and avoiding back pain.
 The core muscles effectively act as the body’s natural ‘girdle’, supporting the back and surrounding joints.